mosterho/hMAIL-Log-Reader/README.md

 ## Requirements/Infrastructure
 This was created in a home lab and is not part of a large corporate IT department.
-* hMAIL is running on a Windows 2019 server.
+* I have hMAIL running on a Windows 2019 server (but can be any server supported by hMAIL).
   Logging must be enabled and "TCP/IP" transactions checked.
 Other entries can be selected for your needs, but won't affect this script.
-* The PHP code is running on a Ubuntu 20.04.6 LTS that has Apache and PHP installed.
+* The PHP code that I have running on a Ubuntu 20.04.6 LTS that has Apache and PHP installed.

 ## Customization for this script needed on your part
 * ~~The first line of the fct_readdir function contains the path that houses the log files.
 Change the system name and/or path that points to your log files.~~
   UPDATE: path to logs is now in "logreaderapp.json".
   On my Windows system, I setup FTP (IIS is installed by default) for reading the logs.
 Since this PHP script is used only internally, I setup FTP to access the folder using "anonymous".
   Note: my logs are changed daily and are not zipped/compressed.
-* The first line of the fct_readfile function contains internal LAN IPs (three octets) that can be ignored.
+* ~~The first line of the fct_readfile function contains internal LAN IPs (three octets) that can be ignored.~~
+  UPDATE: LAN IP addresses in the whitelist and external IP addresses that are blacklisted can be setup in the logreaderapp.json file.
+  CAVEAT: only /24 addresses are validate at this time.

 ## Recent updates
 * Added second URL argument for "number of most recent logs to read".
 * Both URL arguments are optional.
 Please note that the script will include all entries for all logs in the file path specified in the logreaderapp.json file.
+* The path to read the log files are in the logreaderapp.json file.
+* Both whitelist and blacklist are functional based on logreaderapp.file.
+If an IP address is in the blacklist, the script will show ***In Blacklist!*** alongside the Counter value.
+  PLEASE NOTE: only /24 addresses are valid at this time.

 ## Future changes?
-* **Partial update** Replace hard coded entries (hMAIL log directory, whitelist/blacklist IP addresses) with something flexible, such as .INI or .CONF files.
+* **Updated** Replace hard coded entries (hMAIL log directory, whitelist/blacklist IP addresses) with something flexible, ~~such as .INI or .CONF~~ .JSON file.
     A whitelist could be useful to bypass your internal LAN addresses.
     A blacklist can identify IP addresses that are blacklisted on a firewall, reverse proxy, etc.
 * **Updated** Add a second URL argument to limit the number of logs read rather than read all of them (e.g., read only the last three days of logs)